timotejroiko/astrobot-docs/README.md

 This option lets you create a return chart for any planet, by specifying a planet ID, a search direction and a date-time-location separated by commas.
 Available search directions are `current`, `next` and `closest`.
 When used on biwheels, this option affects each chart independently.
 For example:

 * `.newchart john --return2=P1, next, now` - john's next lunar return starting from the current date and time
-* `.newchart jack --return2=P2, closest, 5/5/2025 lisbon portugal` - jack's mercury return closest to 5/5/2025 in lisbon portugal
+* `.newchart jack --return2=P2, closest, 5/5/2025, lisbon portugal` - jack's mercury return closest to 5/5/2025 in lisbon portugal
 * `.newchart john --return2=P5, current, now + jack --return2=P5, current, now` - biwheel john's most recent jupiter return with jacks most recent jupiter return

 ##### --progression

-This option lets you create a progressed chart using the secondary progressions method.
+This option lets you create a progressed chart using the secondary progression method.
 When used on biwheels, this option affects each chart independently.
 For example:

 * `.newchart john --progression=1/1/2025` - john's secondary progressed chart for 1/1/2025
-* `.newchart john + john --progression=now` - john's birth chart biwheeled with his current secondary progressed chart
+* `.newchart john + john --progression=now` - john's birth chart in a biwheel with his current secondary progressed chart

 ##### --persona